ricenoods/azur-lane-guide/README.md

 Ship development for beginners:
     1. Go to shipyard, pick a PR1 ship.
     2. Go to research academy, set your research PR1 focus for your chosen ship.
-    3. Complete research projects for blueprints (you will earn catch-up blueprints as well).
+    3. Complete research projects for blueprints.
-    4. Complete your PR1 ship's pre-requisites to unlock their developement missions
+    4. Complete your PR1 ship's pre-requisites to unlock development missions.
     5. Complete your PR1 ship's 8 development missions (time-gated & lengthy).
     6. Unlock your PR1 ship.
-    7. Use your respective blueprints to raise your PR1 ship's Dev.
-Level (enhancing).
+    7. Use your respective blueprints to raise their Dev.
+Levels (enhancing).
-    8. Choose another ship.
+    8. Choose a new PR/DR ship.
     9. Repeat.
 ```
 ## PVP